Final SMP approval

 On July 23, 2018, we provided Ocean Shores with required and recommended changes to the City's proposed comprehensive update of their Shoreline Master Program (SMP).

 The required and recommended changes are based on our review of whether or not the proposed update complies with state laws and rules, and input received during our public comment period held from Jan.
 16 to Feb.
 15, 2018.

 We used mail and email notices to notify interested parties about the public comment period.
 We also issued a news release to encourage public participation and comment.
-We received three written comments which were focused on shoreline buffers and setbacks, dune management and the Seashore Conservation Area.
-On February 22, 2018, we sent a summary of comments to the City for response.
+Three written comments were received.
+Comments focused on shoreline buffers and setbacks, dune management and the Seashore Conservation Area.
+On Feb.
+22, 2018, we sent a summary of comments to the City for response.
 The public comments and the City's responses have been incorporated into a Responsiveness Summary (Attachment D).

 Documents related to approval

 Note: All documents are PDF

 - Per RCW 90.58.190(3), an interested party may file an appeal with the Shoreline Hearings Board within 30 days of the publication date of our written notice of final action.